davesteele/todo.txt-gtd/README.md

 I've used the classic [todo.txt CLI](https://todotxt.org/) with success.
 As mentioned previously, avoid the archive operation.

 I've come to prefer [ToPydo](https://pypi.org/project/topydo/), for its support of [threshold dates and recurrance](https://github.com/mpcjanssen/simpletask-android/blob/master/app/src/main/assets/extensions.en.md).
 Note that it needs a [small change](https://github.com/davesteele/topydo/commit/fafee24beb4718f375a921f3b4772c5fea37d7ac) to avoid eliminating blank lines.
-Make sure to use the '-a' option to disable auto-archive on task completion.
+Make sure to use the '-a' option to disable auto-archive on task completion (or set the config "archive_filename" to no content).

 [SimpleTask](https://play.google.com/store/apps/details?id=nl.mpcjanssen.todotxtholo&hl=en_US) works well on Android.
 Make a "Current Tasks" filter with the "List" tab consisting of a checked "Invert Filter" box, plus check "-" and all contexts you want to eliminate (e.g. "someday").